maurice-35/sei-project-3/README.md

 - Basket setting: We struggled with setting-up the basket on the back-end but were finally pleased to have it functioning normally.

+#  Challenges
+The major challenge was during deployment.
+As we had a separate folder for the back and front ends, it was not possible to deploy in this state.
+We had to refactor the back-end folder.
+This was done by removing the main folder and making each sub-folder completely independent.